MSK-MOI/functional-network-analysis/README.md

 BiocManager::install("rols")
 ```

-and you will also need the `goa_human.gaf` annotation file available from the [EBI](https://www.ebi.ac.uk/GOA/downloads).
+and you will also need the `goa_human.gaf` annotation file available from the [EBI](https://www.ebi.ac.uk/GOA/downloads). `goa_human.gaf` is a somewhat large file (75mb), which is why it is not included here.
 For the most updated information, the script uses web API calls for the term definitions rather than a term definition file.
 However a partial cache file system is used to speed up repeated lookups.

 Example Usage <a name="Example"></a>
 -------------